dissemin/dissemin/doc/proposal.md

 ### **References**
 > This is not compulsory but may help.
 Use any clear unambiguous reference style you like.

-[1] : Conting the Costs of Open Access.
+[1] : Counting the Costs of Open Access.
 The estimated cost to UK research organisations of achieving compliance with open access mandates in 2013/14.
 Research Consulting, November 2014.

 [2] : Weiler, H., Meyer-Wegener, K., & Mele, S. (2011, October).
 Authormagic: an approach to author disambiguation in large-scale digital libraries.
 In Proceedings of the 20th ACM international conference on Information and knowledge management (pp. 2293-2296).
 ACM.